-This collection includes interviews with women in leadership positions at the University of Montana (UM).
-The interviewees discuss their personal and academic backgrounds and how they became high-level administrators at an academic institution.
-They describe both the challenges and successes that they have experienced as administrators and educators at UM, and they share their personal leadership philosophies and their thoughts on diversity in the workplace.
+This collection includes interviews with women in a variety of leadership positions at the University of Montana (UM).
+The interviewees discuss their personal and academic backgrounds and how they became administrators, educators and/or leaders at UM.
+They describe both the challenges and successes they have experienced, and share their personal leadership philosophies.
 The original interviews are held as Oral History collection OH 461 at Archives and Special Collections, Mansfield Library, University of Montana-Missoula.

 Beverly Edmond discusses her 21-month tenure as Interim Provost and Vice President of Academic Affairs at the University of Montana [UM].
 She describes her educational background which includes a master’s degree in Public Administration and a Ph.D. in Political Science with a concentration in Public ...
 Read More

 Sheila M. Stearns